 Adverse action: An attacker may perform physical probing of the travel document in order (i) to disclose the TSF-data, or (ii) to disclose/reconstruct the TOE's Embedded Software.
-An attacker may physically modify the travel document in order to alter (I) its security functionality (hardware and software part, as well), (ii) the documents

-User Data or the TSF-data stored on the travel document.
+An attacker may physically modify the travel document in order to alter (I) its security functionality (hardware and software part, as well), (ii) the User Data or the TSF-data stored on the travel document.

-Threat agent: high attack potential, being in possession of one or more legitimate travel of the travel document, confidentiality of User Data and TSF-data of the travel document
+- Threat agent: high attack potential, being in possession of one or more legitimate travel documents - Asset: integrity and authenticity of the travel document, availability of the functionality of the travel document, confidentiality of User Data and TSF-data of the travel document